bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the list of instances the following actions can be performed:

+1. **Start** an instance by clicking the «Start» button in the Actions section.
+The instance status will first change to «Starting» and in a few seconds to «Started».
+That means the instance is launched and is working now.
+2. **Stop** the instance that has been started i.e. has the «Started» status.
+Click at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
+3. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete.

+.. note:: An instance with statuses «Starting», «Started», «Stopping», «Deleting» can not be deleted.

-1. **View** an instance`s name and status.
+4. **View** an instance`s name and status.
 An instance may have the following statuses:

 - ready - a newly created instance and not started yet;